By Patricia May 07, 2018

 Balloon dilation and endoscopic surgery are both effective at treating your sinuses in the long-term.
 If you’ve been struggling with ongoing sinus infections, consider visiting your local sinus specialist for a solution that could end up being long-term.

 At Detroit Sinus Center, we have been serving the people in the Detroit area for years.
 Whether you’re in Detroit proper, or surrounding regions such as Allen Park and Southfield, we’ll be able to help you with your sinusitis.
-Contact us today!
+Contact us today to schedule an appointment!